robot-pcw/demo/notes/keras-abstract/README.md

-abstract from Keras
+abstract some main interfaces from Keras
-less than 1000 lines